 If you have a sweet tooth, sugary foods can be hard to resist.
 But with very little nutritional value, sugar and sugary foods have few benefits for you or your baby.
 Find out how sugar affects you during pregnancy and discover healthy alternatives to satisfy sweet cravings.

-Sugar and your pregnancy diet
+Sugar in pregnancy

 Understanding gestational diabetes

 Gestational diabetes is a type of diabetes specific to pregnancy that tends to develop sometime after 20 weeks.
-It occurs when the body can’t produce enough insulin to regulate the level of glucose in the blood.
+It occurs when the body can’t produce enough insulin to regulate the level of glucose in the blood3.

-Factors that can increase your risk include:
+Factors that can increase your risk for gestational diabetes include:

-- Having gestational diabetes in the past
+- Having gestational diabetes in the past6

 - Chop fresh fruit into your cereal or porridge, instead of using sugar